JelleBootsma/SiteStatusChecker/README.md

 Using the Site Status Checker is easy, and is done through a docker container

 1. Install Docker
-2. Create a persistant volume (here we will call it grafana-var)
+2. Create a persistent volume (here we will call it grafana-var)
 3. Run the Docker image using: `docker run -v grafana-var:/var/lib/grafana -p 3000:3000/tcp --env URLS="https://github.com/;https://prometheus.io" jellebootsma/sitestatuschecker`
 4. You can now access the grafana dashboard through http://localhost:3000.
 This can then be setup as desired.
 Settings will persist, as these are stored in /var/lib/grafana
 5. To read the data from grafana, you need to add a prometheus datasource with the address localhost:9090.